nazmul-nhb/nhb-toolbox/README.md

 **`Chronos`** - The ultimate date/time manipulation class with 100+ methods for parsing, formatting, calculating, and comparing dates.
 Handles all edge cases and timezones safely.

-> 🧩 **Note**: Some methods in `Chronos` are available only through the [plugin system](https://toolbox.nazmul-nhb.dev/docs/classes/Chronos/plugins#-official-plugins).
+> 🧩 **Note**: Some methods in `Chronos` are available only through the [**plugin system**](https://toolbox.nazmul-nhb.dev/docs/classes/Chronos/plugins#-official-plugins).
 This modular design ensures the core bundle stays lightweight — plugins are loaded only when needed, reducing unnecessary code in your final build.

 ```typescript
 new Chronos('2025-01-01').addDays(3).format('YYYY-MM-DD'); // "2025-01-04"